top of page

 Brain Volume = Brain Health

-NeuroGage® offers the athlete the opportunity to take his future into his own hands.
-Using NeuroGage®, we will measure MRI brain volume before and after the season to look for evidence of brain atrophy due to subconcussions.
+NeuroGage offers athletes the opportunity to take their future before and after the season to look for evidence of brain atrophy due to subconcussions.
 Then the athletes, parents or coaches can make informed decisions about whether to continue playing next season.

 bottom of page